-Mary died at Stoke Newington, London, on 17 March 1852, & was buried in grave No 8584, Rusholme Road Cemetery, Chortlon-on-Medlock, aged 42; she was married in the Collegiate Church of Christ, Manchester, on 29 March 1832, to Samuel GILES, Merchant in Manchester, with issue (see the separate posting on this blog-site for his brother John Eustace GILES).
+Mary died at Stoke Newington, London, on 17 March 1852, and was buried in grave Number 8584, Rusholme Road Cemetery, Chortlon-on-Medlock, aged 42; she was married in the Collegiate Church of Christ, Manchester, on 29 March 1832, to Samuel GILES, Merchant in Manchester, with issue (see the separate posting on this blog-site for his brother John Eustace GILES).

 2. Anne LEESE was born at Burton-on-Trent, Staffordhsire, on 16 May 1812.

 Her birth details, with that of her siblings, were recorded in the Nonconformist Registers in Dr WILLIAMS's Library in Redcross Street, near Cripplegate, London [image above courtesy of the PRO through ancestry.com].

 by the 13 year old child-prodigy, Master William James HUBARD - the original is in the possession of Jules DRAKE.]

 [A portrait in oils identified as Anne LEESE.